Do loyalty programs work in B2B companies?

 Loyalty program best practices

-While each business has unique needs, these fundamental principles can help you set your B2B loyalty program up for success.
+Every business has unique needs, but these principles can help set your B2B loyalty program up for success.

 • Measure and refine your program continuously.
 Regularly analyze program metrics to identify which rewards drive the most engagement and where you might need to adjust your approach.